Lumpia: Lumpia basah

 It literally means "wet spring roll", or often translated as "fresh spring roll" which means spring roll without frying.
-It is similar to the Vietnamese spring roll with bean sprouts, carrots, shrimp and/or chicken, and served with sweet tauco (another Hokkien word for salted soybeans) sauce.
+It is similar to the Vietnamese spring roll with bean sprouts, carrots, shrimp or chicken and served with sweet tauco (another Hokkien word for salted soybeans) sauce.

 Lumpia ayam

 This popular appetizer in Indonesia is chicken lumpia, with fillings including shredded chicken, sliced carrot, onion and garlic; and seasoned with sugar, salt and pepper.
 In Yogyakarta, there is a popular chicken lumpia variant called Lumpia Mutiara, sold in front of Mutiara Hotel in Malioboro street.

 Lumpia sayur

 Vegetarian lumpia, usually filled with glass noodles, shredded cabbage, lettuce, julienned carrots, minced garlic and celery, seasoned with soy sauce and sweet chili sauce.
 Most of cheaper lumpia sold as part of Indonesian gorengan (fritters) are lumpia sayur or vegetables lumpia, that contains only bits of carrots and bihun rice glass noodles.